Ceiling paneling ideas – 10 ways add drama and detail to architecture

 Creating a bright and uplifting atmosphere, white paneling can seamlessly integrate into an array of styled spaces, providing a textured yet subtle backdrop for the rest of your design, perfect for living room paneling ideas.

-In this bright, all white living room space by Genna Margolis from Shapeside Design, she states, 'originally the living room ceilings were a dark wood...the goal was to brighten it up, keep it minimal but interesting where every piece serves a purpose, and overall give it a calming and open feel'.
+In this bright, all white living room space by Genna Margolis from Shapeside Design, she states, 'originally the living room ceilings were a dark wood...the goal was to brighten it up, keep it minimal but interesting where every piece serves a purpose, and overall give it a calming and open feel' - a great look for living room ceiling ideas.

 7. Choose dark wood for a classic look